-Procedures for describing and sampling soils and a list of the field indicators to determine hydric soils for purposes of Section 404 of the CWA are available in the Corps of Engineers 1987 Wetlands Delineation Manual and associated regional supplements.
-Field indicators used for NFSAM and CWA purposes are the same where regional supplements to the 1987 manual have been approved and implemented.
+Procedures for describing and sampling soils and a list of the field indicators to determine hydric soils for purposes of Section 404 of the CWA and the National Food Security Act Manual are available in the Corps of Engineers 1987 Wetlands Delineation Manual and associated regional supplements.
+Methodology and field indicators used for NFSAM and CWA purposes are the same.

 When a soil fails to meet a hydric soil indicator but is thought to meet the hydric soil definition, the hydric soil technical standard can be used to determine whether or not the soil is hydric.
 Long-term site monitoring is required to confirm that the soil is saturated and becomes anaerobic in the upper part.
 In some cases, reference data that satisfy the hydric soils technical standard from a similar soil may be used to support a hydric soil determination.
 Soils that fail to meet an indicator and may require the use of the technical standard include: a) soils with problematic parent materials that do not exhibit typical hydric soil morphology, b) soils developed in environments that suppress the development of typical hydric soil morphology, and c) young soils that have not had the time to develop hydric soil morphology.

 The data collection form (see Exhibit 618-1) is tailored for collecting pedon data for hydric soils.
 All pedon data collected should be entered in Pedon PC.
 This form is provided as an option.
 Regional datasheets found in the Corps of Engineers Regional Supplement for your area should also be completed.